haraldschilly/python-fuer-mathematiker/doc/readme.md

     c = get_config()
     c.InlineBackend.figure_format = 'svg'

+(If that file isn't there, do not hesitate to create it)

 ## Compile

-just run `make`
+Just run `make` or read the [makefile] header to learn more about the targets.

 ## Dependencies

-python, numpy, scipy, matplotlib, pandas, sympy, ...
+python, numpy, scipy, matplotlib, pandas, sympy, networkx, ...